summerliddington/my-astro-app/README.md

 ## To View:
 ### `npm start`
+How to Run this App
+Follow these steps exactly
+1. clone this repository.
+2. cd into the directory it creates.
+3. Make a database.json file in the api directory.
+4. Run npm install and wait for all dependencies to be installed.
+5. Run npm start to verify that installation was successful

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.